paulkarpenko/us-code-ui/uscode/title-20-education/chapter-031-general-provisions-concerning-education.md

 Ex.
 Ord.
 No. 11761, Jan.
 17, 1974, 39 F.R.
 2345, which provided for coordination of Federal educational programs and which continued Federal Interagency Committee on Education, was revoked by Ex.
 Ord.
 No. 12553, Feb.
 25, 1986, 51 F.R.
 7237.

 #### Executive Order No. 12687
 Ex.
 Ord.
 No. 12687, Aug.
 15, 1989, 54 F.R.
 34127, as amended by Ex.
 Ord.
 No. 12741, Dec.
 31, 1990, 56 F.R.
 475; Ex.
 Ord.
 No. 12785, Dec.
 26, 1991, 56 F.R.
 67451, which established the President’s Education Policy Advisory Committee to advise the President with respect to objectives and conduct of overall education policy of the United States, was revoked by Ex.
 Ord.
 No. 12869, § 4(e), Sept.
 30, 1993, 58 F.R.
-51751, formerly set out under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+51751, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 <a id="section-1221d"></a>